Diagrams and irregular connections on the Riemann sphere: Examples of diagrams

 \section{Examples of diagrams}

 Let us now give a few examples of diagrams.
-We first review a few known cases to see how we recover the diagrams from our more general approach, then discuss some new cases.
+We first review a few known cases to see how we recover the diagrams from our more general approach, then discuss some new cases, in particular cases arising from Painlevé-type equations.